catherinemokgothu/catherinemokgothu/README.md

 I am Catherine Mokgothu, a Java Engineer from South Africa 🇿🇦 based in UK

-I love taking on new challenges and enjoy teaching the next generation to code through my knowledge transfer sessions, presentations and at hackathons.
+I love taking on new challenges and enjoy teaching the next generation to code through my knowledge transfer sessions, presentations and at the hackathons.

 Road to becoming GitHub Star 🌟 !